-- Revaluation Reserve records unrealised revaluation gains, net of depreciation and disposals on that revaluation amount, on a strict per-asset basis (see Note 35a) - Capital Adjustment Account provides a balancing mechanism between the different rates at which assets are depreciated under the Code and financed through the capital controls mechanism (see Note 35b). - Available-for-sale Financial Instruments Reserve stores gains on revaluation of investments not yet realised through sales.
-In 2008/2009 the investment in Rossendale Transport Ltd was revalued using the discounted cash flow method in line with the Code requirements.
-This account now holds the difference between the historic value of the shares, shown in the Transport Earmarked Reserve at Note 34a and the value of the investment asset at Note 22.
-This is a technical gain and in no way assumed that any decision has yet been made to dispose of this asset. - Collection Fund Adjustment Account holds the surplus/(deficit) on the Collection Fund which is directly attributable to Rossendale Borough Council (details can be found in the Collection Fund at Section 3). - Deferred Capital Receipts holds the value of Council House sales prior to 1991 where mortgages were granted to the tenants.
+- Revaluation Reserve records unrealised revaluation gains, net of depreciation and disposals on that revaluation amount, on a strict per-asset basis (see Note 35a) - Capital Adjustment Account provides a balancing mechanism between the different rates at which assets are depreciated under the Code and financed through the capital controls mechanism (see Note 35b). - Available-for-sale Financial Instruments Reserve stores any gains on revaluation of investments not yet realised through sales.
+The investment in Rossendale Transport Ltd has not been revalued due to the specialised nature of the company and the subjectivity of any such valuation.
+Instead the investment is carried at the historic value of the shares, shown in the Transport Earmarked Reserve at Note 34a and the value of the investment asset at Note 22. - Collection Fund Adjustment Account holds the surplus/(deficit) on the Collection Fund which is directly attributable to Rossendale Borough Council (details can be found in the Collection Fund at Section 3). - Deferred Capital Receipts holds the value of Council House sales prior to 1991 where mortgages were granted to the tenants.
 The balancing entry for these receipts is shown within Long Term Debtors on the Balance Sheet at Note 23. - Pensions Reserve is a balancing account to allow the inclusion of Pensions Liability in the Balance Sheet.
 Details of Pension Fund assets/liabilities can be found in Note 36.